mlavin/django-hilbert/docs/middleware.rst

 since they are not tied to a view.

-The second method is taken from `snippet 880 <http://djangosnippets.org/snippets/880/>`_ which adds a setting `SSL_PATTERNS` which are used to match urls that should be forced onto SSL.
+The second method is taken from `snippet 880 <http://djangosnippets.org/snippets/880/>`_ which adds a setting :ref:`SSL_PATTERNS` which are used to match urls that should be forced onto SSL.
 You might want to force the admin to be used only on SSL such as

 .. code-block:: python